Nutlope/docs/autocomplete/handbook.md

  ### Things Fig completion spec can handle but it's not optimal
  * Different argument paths:
-    * eg kubectl
+    * eg in `kubectl` you can often input TYPE/NAME or TYPE NAME.
+Fig has no way of distinguishing which "path" the user has chosen.
+Therefore you must assume the user could input the max number of arguments for any given path and make the 2nd or great argument optional
+      * `args: [{name: "TYPE | TYPE/NAME"}, {name: "NAME", isOptional: true}]`

  ### Things Fig's completion spec currently does not handle
  * Mutually exclusive options e.g. in a man page you might see `[-p | -G | -m]`.
-   * For the moment, just don't include this
+   * For the moment, just don't include this.